GOFIRST/scratch/README.md

 scratch
 =======

-Sand castle repository for you to play with Git.
+Sand castle repository for you to play your mom.

 Feel free to make any changes you please... except threatening ones.